lorinkoz/talk-djangoconau20-schemas/slides.md

 ---

+--

-.center[What if, after all, schemas were not enough?]
+.red[What if, after all, schemas were not enough?]

+--

 .center[![Meme of three characters of Star Trek in facepalm position](images/triple-facepalm.png)]